Manish-kumar-ms/job/README.md

-# 🧑‍💼 JOB HUNT - Job Portal App
+# 🧑‍💼 Tech Hire - Job Portal App

 A modern and dynamic job portal application that connects job seekers with employers.
 Companies can post job listings, and users can browse and apply with ease.